 - on request of the employer

 - not terminated based on urgent reasons (if the employee is grossly to blame for the dismissal).

-We recommend that parties lay down their mutual consent about the deal in a valid termination agreement to obtain unemployment benefits by the UWV.
+We recommend that parties lay down their mutual consent about the deal in a valid termination agreement to obtain unemployment benefit by the UWV.
 A provision is a.o. that the correct notice time is applicable for the employer and that the settlement agreement is drafted properly.

 Notice period in The Netherlands

 When terminating the employment relationship, the employer must observe the applicable notice period.
-If not, problems may arise if the employee applies for unemployment benefits in The Netherlands.
+If not, problems may arise if the employee applies for unemployment benefit in The Netherlands.
 The period of notice depends on the duration of the employee’s employment and is as follows: